Word processor (electronic device): Software models

-In the early 1970s, computer scientist Harold Koplow was hired by Wang Laboratories to program calculators.
-One of his programs permitted a Wang calculator to interface with an IBM Selectric typewriter, which was at the time used to calculate and print the paperwork for auto sales.

-In 1974, Koplow's interface program was developed into the Wang 1200 Word Processor, an IBM Selectric-based text-storage device.
-The operator of this machine typed text on a conventional IBM Selectric; when the Return key was pressed, the line of text was stored on a cassette tape.
-One cassette held roughly 20 pages of text, and could be "played back" (i.e., the text retrieved) by printing the contents on continuous-form paper in the 1200 typewriter's "print" mode.
-The stored text could also be edited, using keys on a simple, six-key array.
-Basic editing functions included Insert, Delete, Skip (character, line), and so on.

-The labor and cost savings of this device were immediate, and remarkable: pages of text no longer had to be retyped to correct simple errors, and projects could be worked on, stored, and then retrieved for use later on.
-The rudimentary Wang 1200 machine was the precursor of the Wang Office Information System (OIS), introduced in 1976.
-It was a true office machine, affordable by organizations such as medium-sized law firms, and easily learned and operated by secretarial staff.

 The Wang was not the first CRT-based machine nor were all of its innovations unique to Wang.
 In the early 1970s Linolex, Lexitron and Vydec introduced pioneering word-processing systems with CRT display editing.
 A Canadian electronics company, Automatic Electronic Systems, had introduced a product in 1972, but went into receivership a year later.
 In 1976, refinanced by the Canada Development Corporation, it returned to operation as AES Data, and went on to successfully market its brand of word processors worldwide until its demise in the mid-1980s.
 Its first office product, the AES-90, combined for the first time a CRT-screen, a floppy-disk and a microprocessor, that is, the very same winning combination that would be used by IBM for its PC seven years later.
 The AES-90 software was able to handle French and English typing from the start, displaying and printing the texts side-by-side, a Canadian government requirement.
 The first eight units were delivered to the office of the then Prime Minister, Pierre Elliot Trudeau, in February 1974.